ojalmeida/dc-a01/README.md

 ## GUI

-The `Graphic User Interface`, followed by the Node.js API were the hardest parts due to the my lack of experience with front-end and Javascript
+The `Graphic User Interface`, were the 2nd hardest part, due to the my lack of experience with front-end and Javascript

 The webpage was firstly sketched in Figma platform (`gui/draft.png`), what helped a lot in the development.